-It takes two to tango in the areas of counseling and therapy so if both spouses are not willing to participate then your arguments made very well lead to divorce ultimately.
+It takes two to tango in the areas of counseling and therapy, so if both spouses are not willing to participate, then your arguments made very well lead to divorce ultimately.

 Communication is key

-From my experiences, I have known clients to have tried this but because the communication breakdown is so severe, their idea of what was wrong ended up being light-years away from what their spouse believed to be the problem.
-At that stage, it doesn’t really matter who is right or wrong.
+From my experiences, I have known clients to have tried this, but because the communication breakdown is so severe, their idea of what was wrong ended up being light-years away from what their spouse believed to be the problem.
+At that stage, it doesn't matter who is right or wrong.
 The damage to the relationship had been done.

 Consider where your spouse is coming from

-It’s likely that a lack of trust is the root cause, or that you are so disconnected from one another that your assumptions are just that.
+It's likely that a lack of trust is the root cause or that you are so disconnected from one another that your assumptions are just that.
 Reconnecting through open and honest communication is a good place for a stronger relationship to start and for your arguments to end.

 The Law Office of Bryan Fagan, PLLC: Family Law attorneys who put clients first

-If you have any questions on divorce or any other subject in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-Our licensed family law attorneys are available six days a week to meet with you in a free of charge consultation.
+If you have any questions on divorce or any other subject in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+Our licensed family law attorneys are available six days a week to meet with you in a free-of-charge consultation.